 - Seattle Japanese Garden

-These museums offer free admission every day:
+These are free Seattle museums every day:

 - Frye Art Museum